Back to Help CenterBilling & Plans

 Every paid pack carries words that never expire.
 Once they are on your balance they stay there until you use them.
 There is no monthly burn-down, no annual reset, and no inactivity penalty.
 This is deliberate.
 Academic writing is a stop-start activity, and the credits you buy in January should still be there in November when you finally come back to revise the conclusion.

-The 3,000 free words that come with a new account follow a 24-hour download window: the edited file is ready to download for 24 hours after the edit completes.
+The 10,000 free words that come with a new account follow a 24-hour download window: the edited file is ready to download for 24 hours after the edit completes.
 The free credits themselves do not expire on the same schedule as a paid pack would, but the download is a one-time window.
-Paid packs have a 7-day download window per edit.
+Paid packs have a 7-day download window per edit on Paper, and 14 days on Manuscript and Volume.

 What happens when your document is bigger than your balance